crodrigoquero/C4Imaging/README.md

+## Acerca de este proyecto

+This project implements a system of WorkFlows that executes business processes of various types and purposes and is mainly based on services / background workers for Windows 10 or Linux.
+It is developed with Visual Studio 2019 using the C # programming language.
+It is expected that its final version will allow end users to fully define any business process (WorkFlow) without having to resort to the development team.

+In the current state of the project, each workflow is made up of an indeterminate number of services, which are responsible for executing each phase or state of the workflow to which they belong.
+These elements are called "Workflow nodes" in the system domain vocabulary.

+To facilitate communication between the calling application and the workflow, each workflow has its own API.
+There are other software components involved at that level, which are described in the "System Architecture" section of this document.

+An example workflow is included that categorizes images in order to illustrate its operation with a practical case.
+Over time, other workflow nodes of general utility will be added that can be reused in a multitude of workflows.

 ## About Workflows and Business Process Automation

 A WorkFlow is like a kind of program or sequence of steps or phases, which is repeated regularly in a business environment, and in which people and / or software agents participate.
 There are several types of workflow, which I will talk about later.